ayhammouda/markdown-preview/README.md

 - `markdownReader.excludePatterns` (default: `["**/node_modules/**", "**/.git/**"]`) — paths to ignore
 - `markdownReader.maxFileSize` (default: `1048576`) — bytes threshold for large-file handling

+## :warning: Known Limitations

+- Formatting is available via toolbar and command palette; context menus and per-action keybindings are not available yet.
+- Split ratio and layout are controlled by VS Code; the extension cannot force a 50/50 ratio.

 ## :bulb: How It Works

 - Uses VS Code's native markdown preview for rendering and live updates.